nightscout/trio-docs/docs/install/ecosystem/nightscout-app.md

 Nightscout is a cloud-based diabetes data platform that Trio can integrate with for comprehensive data synchronization, remote monitoring, and caregiver access.

+!!! warning "*Nightscout* version must be 15.0.2 or later"
+    To properly display the OpenAPS pill with Trio 0.5.x (or later), your *Nightscout* version must be 15.0.2 (or later).
 ---

 ## Overview